Rudy Bruner Award for Urban Excellence

 The Rudy Bruner Award for Urban Excellence (RBA) was established in 1986 by Cambridge, Massachusetts architect Simeon Bruner.
 The award is named after Simeon Bruner's late father, Rudy Bruner, founder of the Bruner Foundation.
 According to the Bruner Foundation, the RBA was created to increase understanding of the role of architecture in the urban environment and promote discussion of what constitutes urban excellence.
 The award seeks to identify and honor places, rather than people, that address economic and social concerns along with urban design.
+2019 was the final year of the award program, and the RBA transitioned into the Rudy Bruner Center for Urban Excellence at the University at Buffalo's School of Architecture and Planning.
+The Rudy Bruner Center utilizes the RBA's list of award winning projects as a resource for academic research and teaching.

 Description

 According to the Bruner Foundation, the award is intended to be a platform for the discussion of issues related to urban architecture, planning and revitalization.
 It has been recognized by the United States Conference of Mayors, The United States Department of Housing and Urban Development, and the Environmental Design Research Association.

 The biennial award recognizes one Gold Medal and four silver medal winners each cycle.
 Each medalist is documented with a detailed case study published online and in a book by the Bruner Foundation.
 The gold medal winner receives $50,000 and the four silver medalists each receive $10,000 which must be used to benefit the project.
 These winners are chosen by a diverse committee of professionals involved in design and development.
 These committee members include architects, landscape architects, planners, developers, community organizers, financiers, and the mayor of a major metropolitan area.